West Memphis Three: Evidence and interviews

 Though he was informed of his Miranda rights, Misskelley later claimed he did not fully understand them.
 In 1996, the Arkansas Supreme Court ruled that Misskelley's confession was voluntary and that he did, in fact, understand the Miranda warning and its consequences.
 Portions of Misskelley's statements to the police were leaked to the press and reported on the front page of the Memphis Commercial Appeal before any of the trials began.

 Shortly after Misskelley's first confession, police arrested Echols and his close friend Baldwin.
 Eight months after his original confession, on February 17, 1994, Misskelley made another statement to police.
 His lawyer, Dan Stidham, remained in the room and continually advised Misskelley not to say anything.
 Misskelley ignored this advice and went on to detail how the boys were abused and murdered.
 Stidham, who was later elected to a municipal judgeship, has written a detailed critique of what he asserts are major police errors and misconceptions during their investigation.
 Stidham made similar comments during a radio show interview in May 2010.

+The physical evidence presented at the trial of Echols and Baldwin consisted of two green threads found at the crime scene that a state witness claimed are microscopically similar to a green child's T-shirt found in Echols's sister's closet, and one red rayon fiber that state witnesses said is similar to a women's robe found in Baldwin's home.
+Under further questioning, the state witness conceded that many fibers are microscopically similar to each other and that the discovery proved nothing.